Modeling cyclicality and intransitivity in paired comparisons data: Illustrative example

 \section{Illustrative example}

-Sporting competitions are an important source of interest, study, and entertainment for the general public as well an active arena to which statistical analyses and ranking methods are passionately applied.
+Sporting competitions are an important source of interest, study and entertainment for the general public, as well as an active arena in which statistical analyses and ranking methods are passionately applied.
 To date, methods employed for ranking sports teams have assumed linear transitive models (Sinuany-Stern 1988, Cassady et al. 2005, Langville and Meyer 2012, Barrow et al. 2013).
 Alternatives allowing for cyclicalities and intransitivities were simply not available.

-We apply the framework developed in this communication to analyze data from the England Premier League (EPL), one of the foremost soccer/football leagues in the world.
+We apply the framework developed in this communication to analyze data from the English Premier League (EPL), one of the foremost soccer/football leagues in the world.
 We focus on the 2022--23 season in which $20$ teams competed.
-The EPL operates on a double round-robin format, i.e., each team plays every other team twice, once on each home field.
-Thus $38$ matches are played by each team resulting in a total of $380$ matches.
-In the following, the outcome of each game is the difference between the expected number of goals (xG) scored, c.f., Carey and Worville (2024).
-The second and third columns of Table \ref{real:example:table} report team names and their positions, i.e., their official ranking as it appears on the EPL website \texttt{www.premierleague.com}.
-Teams are listed alphabetically and the first column of Table \ref{real:example:table} assigns each team a index number by which we shall refer to them.
+The EPL operates on a double round--robin format, i.e., each team plays every other team twice, once on each home field.
+Thus, $38$ matches are played by each team resulting in a total of $380$ matches.
+In the following, the outcome of each game is defined as the difference in expected goals (xG) scored; see Roccetti et al. (2024) for a discussion of xG in evaluating soccer performance.
+The second and third columns of Table \ref{real:example:table} report the names of the teams and their positions, that is, their official ranking as it appears on the EPL website \texttt{www.premierleague.com}.
+Teams are alphabetically listed, and the first column of Table \ref{real:example:table} assigns each team an index number by which we shall refer to them.

-First, ignoring possible cyclicalities, the data is analyzed assuming the reduced, linearly transitive model, i.e., assuming the relation \eqref{nu.ij=mu.i-mu.j} holds.
-The fourth column of Table \ref{real:example:table} reports the estimated merits and the fifth column on the merit based rankings.
-The rank of the $i^{th}$ team is $r(\widehat{\mu}_i)=\sum_{j\neq i} \mathbb{I}(\widehat{\mu}_i>\widehat{\mu}_j)$.
-For example Manchester City is ranked first with merit of $2.32$.
-Further note that the merit--based ranking coincides with both the row--sum ranking method and the method proposed by Saari (2014) and Saari (2021), cf. Equation \eqref{eq.saari.score}.
+First, ignoring possible cyclicalities, the data is analyzed assuming the reduced model, i.e., assuming the relation \eqref{nu.ij=mu.i-mu.j} holds.
+The fourth column of Table \ref{real:example:table} reports the estimated merits and the fifth column the merit--based rankings where the rank of the $i^{th}$ team is given by $r(\widehat{\mu}_i)=\sum_{j\neq i} \mathbb{I}(\widehat{\mu}_i>\widehat{\mu}_j)$.
+For example, Manchester City is ranked first with a merit of $1.16$.
+In addition, note that merit--based ranking coincides with both the row--sum ranking method and the method proposed by Saari (2014) and Saari (2021), see Equation \eqref{eq.saari.score} in the Supplement.

-Next, we apply a test for lack of fit, cf. Theorem \ref{gof:simple:model}, to assess whether the reduced model fits the data.
-We find that the p-value associated with this test is $<10^{-3}$ indicating a strong deviation from the null.